Typical path components in tent map inverse limits: Measure preliminaries

 Finally, $\mu$ is ergodic. \end{theorem}

-Note that if $x\not\in\PC$, so that $\varphi(x)$ is defined, then $\varphi(y)$ is also defined whenever $f^n(y)=x$.
+Note that if $x\not\in\orb(c)$, so that $\varphi(x)$ is defined, then $\varphi(y)$ is also defined whenever $f^n(y)=x$.
 In particular, given a thread $\thrn{x}$, if $\varphi(x_0)$ is defined, then so is each $\varphi(x_i)$.
 The measure $\mu$ is conventionally called the unique \emph{acim} (absolutely continuous invariant measure) for~$f$.
 The symbol~$\varphi$ will always denote the density of this measure.

-If $\nu$ is an $f$-invariant Borel probability measure on $I$ then there is a unique \mbox{$\hf$-invariant} Borel probability measure~$\hnu$ on $\hI$ which satisfies $(\pi_n)_* \hnu = \nu$ for all~$n$~\cite{para}.
+If $\nu$ is an $f$-invariant Borel probability measure on $I$ then there is a unique \mbox{$\hf$-invariant} Borel probability measure~$\hnu$ on $\hI$ with the property that $(\pi_n)_* \hnu = \nu$ for all~$n$~\cite{para}.
+The measure $\hnu$ is sometimes called the \textit{inverse limit} or \textit{natural extension} of the $f$-invariant measure $\nu$.
 The measure $\hnu$ is $\hf$-ergodic if and only if $\nu$ is $f$-ergodic.
 We will be exclusively concerned with the $\hf$-invariant measure $\hmu$ on $\hI$ derived from the acim $\mu$ on~$I$.